Bakersfield Burn Injury Lawyer

 It is also important to mention that California is a comparative negligence state.
 This means that a burn injury victim who was partially responsible for a burn accident may still recover some damages.
 However, a burn injury victim’s damages will be reduced by his or her degree of fault.

-Unfortunately, the fireworks land in the bonfire.
+Unfortunately, the fireworks landed in the bonfire.
 This causes an explosion that burns Bob’s hands and face.
 In this example, Bob can file a personal injury claim against Sam.
 Sam would almost certainly be held liable for Bob’s injuries and damages.
-Furthermore, Sam would likely have to pay for Bob’s medical bills and lost wages and because Bob’s burns happened in visible and sensitive areas, Bob would possibly qualify for additional damages to compensate him for his pain and suffering and physical disfigurement.
+Furthermore, Sam would likely have to pay for Bob’s medical bills and lost wages.
+Since Bob’s burns happened in visible and sensitive areas, Bob would possibly qualify for additional damages to compensate him for his pain and suffering and physical disfigurement.